mariadb-operator/mariadb-operator/docs/GALERA.md

 To be able to effectively provision and recover MariaDB Galera clusters, the following data-plane components were introduced to run alongside MariaDB and co-operate with `mariadb-operator`:
 - **init**: Init container that dynamically provisions the Galera configuration file before the MariaDB container starts.
 Guarantees ordered deployment of `Pods` even if `spec.podManagementPolicy=Parallel` is set on the MariaDB `StatefulSet`, something crucial for performing the Galera recovery, as the operator needs to restart `Pods` independently.
 - **agent**: Sidecar agent that exposes the Galera state ([`grastate.dat`](https://galeracluster.com/2016/11/introducing-the-safe-to-bootstrap-feature-in-galera-cluster/)) via HTTP and allows the operator to remotely bootstrap and recover the Galera cluster.
-It comes with [multiple auth methods](#agent-auth-methods) to ensure secure access to its API.
+It comes with [multiple auth methods](#agent-auth-methods) to ensure that only the operator is able to call the agent.

 All these components are available in the operator image.
 More preciselly, they are subcommands of the CLI shipped as binary inside the image.